 - Set the option to Make a copy for each student.

-If you make a mistake and you want to remove an assignment, this must be done from the Grades tab:
+If you make a mistake and you want to remove an assignment, this must be done from the Classwork tab:

-- From the Grades tab, click the More button beside the assignment you want to remove.
+- Click the More button on the assignment you wish to remove.

-- A notification states that any grades and comments will also be deleted.
-Click Delete.
+- Select Delete.
+Any grades and comments will also be deleted.

 What happens in the Class Drive when you make an assignment?